gdhpsk/LRRBot/README.md

 	}
 ```

 You also have to remove the allowedChannels variable.
-Basically, you have to remove these because TyPier decided to not set perms up for the bot in the LRR Server, so it'll only work in the LRR server if you don't remove this.
+Basically, you have to remove these because TyPier decided to not set perms up for the bot in the LRR Server, so it'll only work in the LRR server if you don't remove this.<br/>
 Of course, if you do have a better understanding of how all this works, then you may be able to reconfigure it for specifically your server, but if youre a noob at JS, please remove this.

 Back to the main part, basically, you get the command name with this piece of code: